6 min read

 Why Top Programs Value a High Quant Score

-STEM Fields (Science, Technology, Engineering, Mathematics)
+STEM Fields

-Business Schools (MBA, Finance, Analytics)
+Business Schools

 Economics and Public Policy

-Beyond the Score: What a 165+ Implies to Admissions Committees
+Beyond the Score: What a 165+ Implies

-2. Strong Problem-Solving Skills: Evidence of logical reasoning, critical thinking, and a methodical approach to finding solutions.
+2. Strong problem-solving skills.
+Evidence of logical reasoning, critical thinking, and a methodical approach to finding solutions.

 Strategies for Achieving a 165+